Borage family (Boraginaceae)

 Cultivation: Small-Flowered Forget-Me-Not can be found in full sun to light shade, mesic to dry conditions, and loamy or sandy soil (especially the latter).
 Where ground vegetation is sparse, it can reseed itself aggressively.

-Range & Habitat: This weedy plant is widely scattered in Illinois and uncommon (see Distribution Map).
+Range & Habitat: This non-native weedy plant is widely scattered in Illinois and uncommon (see Distribution Map).
 It is more common in the northeast and eastern Great Lakes region.
-Small-Flowered Forget-Me-Not was accidentally introduced from Eurasia.
+Small-Flowered Forget-Me-Not was accidentally introduced into North America from Eurasia.
 Habitats include campgrounds and picnic areas in parks, sandy lawns, fields, and waste areas.
 Disturbed areas are strongly preferred.

-Photographic Location: A picnic area of a park in Vermillion County, Illinois.
+Photographic Location: A picnic area of a park in Vermilion County, Illinois.